Apollo Clone goes Pop Punk; Announces new single Something to Die For

 Says Apollo, "If somebody feels like the world doesn’t believe in them, I have a song for that.
 If someone has lived out of their car while trying to make it in a new city, I have a song for that.
 If someone has turned to drugs and alcohol to cope with the loneliness, only to watch those artificial companions release more demons over time, I have a song for that.
 If there’s someone out there that would give up the security of living near family, or the compassion from a partner that loves them but doesn’t support their journey, or even the safety of a corporate, salary paying position… if there’s someone that would give up on all of that before giving up on their dreams… come hear my message."

 Apollo Clone's music is a fusion of mainstream pop with sad rap.
 An eclectic array of instrumentation completes the production.
-He focuses on a flow dominant with conscious lyrics and a captivating aura to create a pleasant ambiance and resonate profoundly with each listener.
+He focuses on a flow dominant with sing-along lyrics and a captivating aura to create a pleasant ambiance and resonate profoundly with each listener.